Pierre Auger Observatory Open Data

 • Cosmic-ray data:

-• Pseudo-raw data: for each event, a list of SD stations, with their relevant PMT traces, is available.
-If an event is detected simultaneously with the SD and FD it is called a hybrid event and a list of FD telescopes with a camera view is also provided.
-The main parameters from the SD and FD reconstruction are also given.
+• Pseudo-raw data: for each event, a list of the water-Cherenkov detector stations, with their relevant PMT traces, is available.
+If an event is detected simultaneously with the surface and fluorescence detectors, it is called a hybrid event and a list of the involved fluorescence telescopes with their camera view is also provided.
+The main parameters from the surface and fluorescence detector reconstructions are also given.
 The 'ready-to-use' Event Display is a good way to become familiar with the Open Data.

 • Reconstructed data: for each event, 'high-level' information is provided.
 Different parameters are extracted from the pseudo-raw dataset to be used in physics analysis.
 Examples on how to use them can be found in the Analysis page.